-Terms Definitions Image data It indicates the image information that is processed inside the MFP when TOE users use copy function, network scan function, print function and document management box function.
-Temporary storage Keeping the received image data temporarily on the HDD without outputting it or forwarding it as is, or keeping the image data temporarily on the HDD during the image processing.
+Terms Definitions Image Data It indicates the image information that is processed inside the MFP when TOE users use copy function, network scan function, print function and document management box function.
+Temporary Storage Keeping the received image data temporarily on the HDD without outputting it or forwarding it as is, or keeping the image data temporarily on the HDD during the image processing.
 This is executed automatically during the process of the MFP without the users being conscious about it.
 This should be compared to long period storage.
-Long period storage Keeping the image data on the HDD.
+Long Period Storage Keeping the image data on the HDD.
 The users will have to consciously conduct the storage operation for this storage.
 This should be compared to temporary storage.
 Client PC It indicates the computers that connect to the network, and utilize the TOE services (functions) of the TOEs that are connected to the network.
-Network scan A function to transmit the scanned image data or the stored image data in the document management box, to the client PCs.
+Network Scan A function to transmit the scanned image data or the stored image data in the document management box, to the client PCs.
 There is PC transmission that transmits them via the LAN, e-mail transmission that transmits them via e-mails, and a TWAIN function that captures images of the originals by operations from the client PC.
 Management area An area within the image data where management information for that data is recorded.
 A logical deletion of image data means making this area unrecognizable.
+Actual Data Area An area within the image data where data composing the actual image is recorded.
+When image data is logically deleted, this area will remain.
+This remaining area will be called "residue area".